ISO 9001 Quality Management

 Packing verification checklist (optional photos)

-QC inspector performing final inspection and packing check for handmade products
+Final inspection before packing for handmade products

 Consistency Management Logic